 The Committee will continue its investigations and review of the modern slavery risks in our direct and indirect supply chains and determine appropriate remediation action.
 This may involve the replacement of high-risk suppliers with suppliers presenting a lower risk of modern slavery in their operations, business, and supply chains.
-The Committee is exploring ways to optimise processes for collecting relevant data from suppliers in order to understand the supplier risk profile across the wider business.
+The Committee has commenced exploring third party support options to optimise processes for collecting and assessing relevant data from suppliers in order to understand the supplier risk profile across the wider business.